taga1420/Prediction-and-detection-of-epileptic-seizures/README.md

 different patients presenting 29 features.
 Knowing that a seizure is composed by 3 parts, we developed two different neural networks, one for detecting and one for predicting testing different architectures and varying different parameters.

+I am aware that the network initiator might not be the most used currently, and that this project can be done with far greater success using TensorFlow